Deck Stain Quality at Lowes Or Home Depot for 2019

 Flood: Great stain back in the 1990s.
 Put into Home Depot with a new formula.
 Same results as Cabot.

 Sikkens: Entered Home Depot in select stores a few years ago.
-Completely different formula then is sold at the hardware and paint stores.
+A completely different formula then is sold at the hardware and paint stores.
 Sikkens was removed from Home Depot as well in 2015/2016.

 Behr Wood and Deck Stains: Probably the worst stain ever made.
 Just research the many angry and unhappy consumers on the Internet who have posted reviews.

 Don’t fall into the trap of buying deck stain at the big box stores regardless of the brand name.
 There is a good chance it is not the quality product that you think it is.